Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 ![Tunnel-Health](Images/Tunnel-Health.png)

-To enable network access through the cloudflared tunnel using the WARP client you will create a Route as well as define the split tunnel configuration for the client.
+To enable network access through the Cloudflared tunnel using the WARP client you will create a Route as well as define the split tunnel configuration for the client.
 Let's configure that now.

 Create route: